General accounting

 Important point: the figures (sales, costs, and P&L) in the Income Statement are not necessarily cash.

-This is one of the fundamental aspects of double-entry accounting invented eight centuries ago: it is an accounting for value, not just for cash.
+This is one of the fundamental aspects of double-entry accounting invented eight centuries ago: double-entry accounting is an accounting of value, not just of cash.

 By this, we mean that the sales figure in the IS doesn't necessarily correspond to a cash (or money) inflow into the firm.
 Sales on credit are also included into the revenues of the accounting period.